coq/coq/doc/sphinx/language/coq-library.rst

 This is provided by requiring and opening the module ``Reals`` and opening scope ``R_scope``.
-This set of notations is very similar to the notation for integer arithmetics.
+This set of notations is very similar to the notation for integer arithmetic.
 The inverse function was added.

 ===============   ===================
 Notation          Interpretation